canon20paul/FOOD-MENU-APP/README.md

 # FOOD-MENU-APP

 >  A simple basic single page FOOD-MENU-APP Application Project.
 An application that Displays Food menu items.
-Project demonstrates the 3D magic in css.
+Project demonstrates the 3D magic and power od animation in css.
 Project runs purely on Html and CSS and JavaScript.
 ## Built With

 - Html